b-jesch/skin.estuary.modv2/README.md

   * Fix doubled label of 'in progress tv shows'
   * Distribution logos in context menu added
   * update screen calibration
+  * avoid flickering in settings window when video sources are shown and icon view is set

 ### 4.0.2+nexus ###